kmera/employability/README.md

 ## Project Motivation<a name="motivation"></a>

-Here in Ecuador, there are plenty of training centers that deliver not only presencial but also online courses of any kind, but most of them aren't related to the actual job requirements, so the idea is to map the training courses offer with the job required in the local market.
+Here in Ecuador, there are plenty of training centers that deliver not only presencial but also online courses of any kind, but most of them aren't related to the actual job requirements, so the idea of this project is to map the training courses offer with the job required in the local market.

 **Note, the comments and findings in the notebook are in Spanish due to the information gathered is in Sapnish as well**